AlexandrSokolov/java_language/collections/sets/faq.sets.md

 Unlike `LinkedHashSet`, its elements are ordered internally by the comparison method of its natural order or of its comparator.

-### What other `Set` interface does guarantee iteration order?
-Recommendations on using it.
+### What set interface was before `NavigableSet` has been introduced?
+Recommendations

 Prior to the introduction of `NavigableSet`, the only subinterface of `Set` was an interface called `SortedSet`, which guarantees iteration order but does not expose the closest-match methods.